How to Choose the Right Singing Teacher for You

 Good question!
 A great singing teacher will be able to teach you healthy technique while keeping the unique tone of your voice and style intact.

-Teachers will often specialise or prefer to sing in one particular style but should be able to assist you with your technical concerns no matter what their background.
-If you have excellent training and technique, you should be able to sing in any style (hence why TV shows such as Idol and X-Factor test their contestants with different musical genres).
+Teachers will often specialise or prefer to sing in one particular style but should be able to assist you with your initial technical concerns no matter what their background.
+A solid foundation for singing is similar not matter the style, but you'll want to branch off from there.

 How do I know if my current singing teacher is right for me?